Probing Higgs and Top Interactions through the Muon Lens at multi-TeV Muon Colliders: Matching Relations

 \subsection{Model with Scalar Leptoquarks : The $S_1 +S_3$ Scenario}

 After integrating out the heavy scalar leptoquarks up to one-loop and matching the model parameters with the generated dimension-6 operators, only semi-leptonic structures are generated at tree level.
-Gauge or Yukawa loops and the quartic interactions in the scalar potential induce operators $\mathcal{O}_{\varphi\ell}^{(1,3)}$, $\mathcal{O}_{\varphi e}$ and the dipole operators $\mathcal{O}_{\mu W}$ and $\mathcal{O}_{\mu B}$.
+Gauge or Yukawa loops and the quartic interactions in the scalar potential induce the Higgs current operators $\mathcal{O}_{\varphi\ell}^{(1,3)}$, $\mathcal{O}_{\varphi e}$ and the dipole operators $\mathcal{O}_{\mu W}$ and $\mathcal{O}_{\mu B}$.
 The corresponding Wilson coefficients contribute to observables such as $\Delta a_\mu$ and $Z \to \mu^+ \mu^-$, thereby leading to constraints from precision electroweak data.
-Consequently, the effects of quartic leptoquark interactions are suppressed both by loop factors and by the heavy mass scales $M_{1,3}^{-2}$ and are therefore mainly constrained through electroweak precision observables, such as oblique parameters measured at LEP and analogous QCD effects, cf.\ the discussion in \cite{Calibbi:2020emz}.
-We summarise the notation entering the one-loop matching expressions in Table~\ref{tab:notation_S1S3}.
+The effects of quartic leptoquark interactions are suppressed both by loop factors and by the heavy mass scales $M_{1,3}^{-2}$ and are therefore mainly constrained through electroweak precision observables, such as oblique parameters measured at LEP and analogous QCD effects, cf.\ the discussion in \cite{Calibbi:2020emz}.
+We summarise the notation entering the one-loop matching expressions in Table~\ref{tab:notation_S1S3} and present the matching relations for the generated four-fermion operators in the following.

 Matching relations for the four-fermionic operators, generated up to one-loop are given by: